|Theatre||Film & Speaker Series|

 30 North Van Brunt St., Englewood, 201-227-1030.
 Oct.-May season offers music, dance, New Jersey Symphony Orchestra concerts, comedy, family and special events.
 See Music & Dance for additional performances.

 Bickford Theatre at the Morris Museum, 6 Normandy Heights Rd., Morristown, 973-971-3706.
 Year round performances in the 312-seat theater include special concert events, Main Stage and children's theater series.
 Student discounts and subscriptions available.
-See Theatre for additional events.
+See Music & Dance for additional events.

 Broadway Theatre of Pitman